rancherlabs/support-tools/collection/rancher/v2.x/profile-collector/README.md

 This script is intended to collect:
 - [Golang profiles](https://github.com/pkg/profile) for [Rancher Manager](https://github.com/rancher/rancher/), Rancher Cluster Agent, Fleet Controller and Fleet Agent
-- Rancher debug logs when collecting Rancher profiles
+- Rancher debug or trace logs when collecting Rancher profiles
 - Rancher audit logs when available
 - Events from the cattle-system namespace
 - metrics with kubectl top from pods and nodes
+- Rancher metrics exposed on <RANCHER_URL>/metrics

 ## Usage